rematocorp/trello-integration-action/README.md

-# Trello integration action
+# Trello Card & GitHub PR Integration

-The action scans PR description and comments for Trello card URL(s) or branch name for Trello card ID.
+This action scans PR description and comments for Trello card URL(s) or branch name for Trello card ID.
 When found, it seamlessly integrates GitHub with Trello:

--   Links a PR to a Trello card and vice versa ([works best with GitHub Power-up](https://trello.com/power-ups/55a5d916446f517774210004/github)).
+-   Links a PR to a Trello card and vice versa.
--   Moves the Trello card when a PR is opened or closed.
+-   Moves a Trello card when PR is opened or closed.
--   Applies an appropriate board label to a Trello card based on the branch name categorization (e.g., feature/foo).
+-   Adds a label to a Trello card based on the branch name (e.g. `feature/foo`).
--   Assigns the PR author and fellow assignees to the Trello card.
+-   Assigns a PR author and fellow assignees to a Trello card.
 -   And more...

+## Basic configuration

 ```yaml
 name: Trello integration